Jincheng2009/igseqanalysis/README.md

 ### 6. Clustering CDR3 by usearch

-Clustering could efficiently reduce the effect of PCR and sequencing errors, but at expense of cluster a real unique VH/VL into another VH/VL. `id 0.88` for protein sequences allows 1 amino acid difference when CDR length is between 9 and 16, and 2 amino acid difference when CDR length is between 17 and 24.
-If clustering DNA sequences, `id 0.96` is similar to `-id 0.88` for protein sequences. `-sort size` will enable the most abundant sequence is considered as the centroid sequence of the cluster. `-fulldp -maxgaps 0` disallow any gaps.
+Clustering could efficiently reduce the effect of PCR and sequencing errors, but at expense of cluster a real unique VH/VL into another VH/VL. `-id 0.88` for protein sequences allows 1 amino acid difference when CDR length is between 9 and 16, and 2 amino acid difference when CDR length is between 17 and 24.
+If clustering DNA sequences, `-id 0.96` is similar to `-id 0.88` for protein sequences. `-sort size` will enable the most abundant sequence is considered as the centroid sequence of the cluster. `-fulldp -maxgaps 0` disallow any gaps.

 	usearch -cluster_fast sample/sample.VH.fasta -id 0.88 -sort size -uc sample/sample.VH.uc -fulldp -maxgaps 0
 	usearch -cluster_fast sample/sample.VL.fasta -id 0.88 -sort size -uc sample/sample.VL.uc -fulldp -maxgaps 0